 Wenchang Coconut Cake

-A glutinous-rice cake layered with toasted coconut and palm sugar, steamed in banana leaf — Wenchang's wedding-and-festival sweet from eastern Hainan.
+A glutinous-rice cake filled with toasted coconut, palm or brown sugar, and ground peanut and sesame, steamed in banana leaf — Wenchang's wedding-and-festival sweet from eastern Hainan.

 Untie the parcel and the leaf has dyed the cake's edges a faint herbal green.
 The cake itself is soft, slightly chewy, and gives off coconut milk steam.
 Bite through and you hit the toasted-coconut layer in the middle — crunchier than the cake, deeply caramel from the palm sugar.
 Three flavours stack: coconut milk, banana leaf, palm sugar.
 If the cake tears instead of slicing cleanly, you didn't rest it long enough.

 Three things lift this above an ordinary glutinous cake.
 First, the coconut must be fresh-grated or refreshed with coconut milk — desiccated coconut straight from the bag tastes of cardboard and won't toast properly.
 Second, palm sugar (not white sugar) is what gives the filling its caramel-molasses depth; substitute and you've made a different cake.
-Third, the banana leaf is functional, not decorative — passing it through flame breaks the cell walls and releases the grassy aldehydes that perfume the cake during the 25-minute steam.
+Third, the banana leaf is functional, not decorative — the leaf releases its grassy fragrance into the cake as it steams.

 On the Palate